whaakman/azure-docs.nl-nl/articles/azure-resource-manager/resource-group-template-functions-logical.md

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]

 ## <a name="and"></a>en
-`and(arg1, arg2)`
+`and(arg1, arg2, ...)`

-Controleert of de waarden van beide parameters waar zijn.
+Controleert of alle parameterwaarden ' True zijn '.

 ### <a name="parameters"></a>Parameters